-Indians are the third largest migrant group in Australia.
-Many Indians have been migrating to Australia for study and jobs over a couple of years.
-Indians in Australia, including NRIs and PIOs (Persons of Indian Origin), are eligible to apply for various financial and banking services in India, such as NRI bank accounts, investment in stocks, mutual funds and exchange-traded funds (ETFs), etc. However, unlike resident Indians, there are limited mutual funds for NRIs in Australia.
-NRIs who want to invest in mutual funds in India have to follow some important rules and guidelines of Foreign Exchange Management Act (FEMA).
+Indians in Australia, including NRIs and PIOs (Persons of Indian Origin), are eligible to apply for various financial and banking services in India, such as NRI bank accounts, mutual funds and exchange-traded funds (ETFs), etc. However, unlike resident Indians, there are certain rules regarding investment in mutual funds for NRIs in Australia.
+NRIs who want to invest in mutual funds in India have to follow guidelines of Foreign Exchange Management Act (FEMA).

 Here are some of the AMCs (Asset management companies) that offer mutual funds for NRIs from Australia: